cohorte/cohorte.github.io/docs/1.x/tutorials/temper/index.md

 Now, its time to handle the deployment of these components.
 In this use case, we can have different type of execution machines:

-* **Gatway** : any personal computer or integrated homebox that can hosts and runs the *aggregator* component as well as the *web interface* component.
+* **Gateway** : any personal computer or integrated homebox that can hosts and runs the *aggregator* component as well as the *web interface* component.
 * **PC with JVM installed** (java-sensor-pc): any personal computer that can hosts and runs  Java sensor components.
 * **PC with Python installed** (python-sensor-pc): any personal computer that can hosts and runs Python sensor components.
 * **Raspberry-Pi** : any Raspberry-Pi device that can hosts and runs Python sensor component.